-Are you wondering about how to clip chicken wings but uncertain if you need to do so?
+Are you wondering how to clip chicken wings but uncertain if you need to do so?
 Sometimes, it may be essential to restrict a chicken’s capacity to fly, and wing clipping is one method of accomplishing it.

 You should first carefully evaluate your decision since the drawbacks are significant.
 But when performed correctly, wing clipping is a painless and straightforward procedure.